zalenix/portaldocs/portal-sdk/generated/portalfx-extensions-create-first-extension.md

     ```json
     https://portal.azure.com/?feature.customportal=false&feature.canmodifyextensions=true#blade/HelloWorld/Aloha?testExtensions={"HelloWorld":"https://localhost:44300/"}
     ```
+    **NOTE**: While the extension is being developed, it is a test extension and therefore requires the use of the **testExtensions** parameter that includes the name of the extension and address of the localhost.

     When the site is properly accessed, the blade from this example should resemble the following image.

     ![alt-text](../media/portalfx-extensions-create-first-extension/helloWorldExtensionAlohaBlade.png "New Extension and blade")